toannn00/upload-file/README.md

 ## Introduction

 Image Uploader is a full-stack web application that allows users to upload, store, and manage their images.
-The frontend is built with Nuxt 2 (Vue.js framework) for a smooth user experience, while the backend uses Express.js for robust API handling.
+The frontend is built with Nuxt 2 (Vue.js framework), and Vuetify for a smooth user experience, while the backend uses Express.js for robust API handling.
 The application uses MongoDB for data storage and Cloudinary for image hosting.

 ## Features